Pug: 18th century to 20th century

-The English painter William Hogarth was the devoted owner of a series of pugs.
-His 1745 self-portrait, which is now in London's Tate Gallery, includes his pug, Trump.
-The pug was also well known in Italy.
-In 1789, author Hester Piozzi wrote in her journal, "The little Pug dog or Dutch mastiff has quitted London for Padua, I perceive.
+The English painter William Hogarth was the devoted owner of a series of Pugs.
+His 1745 self-portrait, which is now in London's Tate Gallery, includes his Pug, Trump.
+The Pug was also well known in Italy.
+In 1789, author Hester Piozzi wrote in her journal: "The little Pug dog or Dutch mastiff has quitted London for Padua, I perceive.
 Every carriage I meet here has a Pug in it."

-The popularity of the pug continued to spread in France during the eighteenth century.
-Before her marriage to Napoleon Bonaparte, Joséphine had her pug Fortune carry concealed messages to her family while she was confined at Les Carmes prison, it having alone been given visiting rights.
+The popularity of the Pug continued to spread in France during the eighteenth century.
+Before her marriage to Napoleon Bonaparte, Joséphine had her Pug, Fortune, carry concealed messages to her family while she was confined at Les Carmes prison, it having alone been given visiting rights.

 In nineteenth-century England, the breed flourished under the patronage of Queen Victoria.
-Her many pugs, which she bred herself, included Olga, Pedro, Minka, Fatima and Venus.
+Her many Pugs, which she bred herself, included Olga, Pedro, Minka, Fatima and Venus.
 Her involvement with dogs in general helped to establish the Kennel Club, which was formed in 1873.
 Queen Victoria favored apricot and fawn colors.
-Her passion for pugs was passed on to many other members of the Royal family, including her grandson King George V and his son King Edward VIII.
-Many responded to the breed's image of anti-functionalism and diminutive size during this period.
+Her passion for Pugs was passed on to many other members of the royal family, including her grandson King George V and his son King Edward VIII.
+Many responded to the breed's image of anti-functionalism and diminutive size during that period.

-In paintings and engravings of the 18th and 19th centuries, pugs usually appear with longer legs and noses than today, and sometimes with cropped ears.
-The modern pug's appearance probably changed after 1860 when a new wave of pugs were imported directly from China.
-These pugs had shorter legs and the modern-style pug nose.
-The British aristocrat Lady Brassey is credited with making black pugs fashionable after she brought some back from China in 1886.
-Ear cropping was made illegal in 1895.
+In paintings and engravings of the 18th and 19th centuries, Pugs usually appear with longer legs and noses than today, and sometimes with cropped ears.
+That practice was carried out in Europe up until the 19th century, the intent being to accentuate the wrinkles of the forehead.
+The so-called "prince mark" – a set of wrinkles resembling the Chinese character for prince (王) – was a desirable attribute of the breed.

+It was around this time that two prolific strains of Pug came to be known in Britain: the Morrison and Willoughby lines.
+Dogs of the Willoughby line were said to be of "bad colour", stone fawn with an excess of black on the head, whereas Morrison Pugs were a richer yellow fawn with well defined black masks.

+The Morrison Pug was more in accordance with current breed type, being cobbier and shorter muzzled.
+In his book, The Dogs of the British Islands, J.H.
+Walsh writes that the first dog of the Willoughby line had "a face much longer than would now be approved of by Pug fanciers".
+Comparison of the two strains, as depicted in artwork from the time, provides a clearer image as to their distinct characteristics.